-Some words about the blog first: this is not what is commonly understood as a travel blog.
+Though it was born on travel, this is not what is commonly understood as a travel blog.
 Through travel we discover the world, we form impressions about places, habits, people and facts.
-It allows us to penetrate the substance of the reality portrayed in reports and accounts, in the social and conventional media, and to understand the world and ourselves at deeper levels.
+Travel allows us to penetrate the substance of the reality portrayed in reports and accounts, in the social and conventional media, and to understand the world and ourselves at deeper levels.
 In this sense, traveling is also experiencing mundane facts from an even slightly unusual perspective, without leaving our armchair.
 This blog is about that experience, be it born on the road or not.

 A unique perspective on the world does not exist.
 Our perception is filtered by the sum of our experiences, our culture, our ideas: the same experiences are different for different people.
 We can only experience the world by being immersed in the reality we want to understand; still our understanding will be a particular perspective.